wp-plugins/contus-video-gallery/readme.txt

 == Description ==

+Contus' Best WordPress Video Gallery Plugin has a whole set of utile features and options that make the product a versatile one.
+In addition to the quickly visible options such as recent Videos, popular Videos and featured Videos, the plugin also has the ability to control the number and order of these videos from back end.

 Video Gallery Demo - http://www.apptha.com/demo/?product=12

 Video Gallery Home Page - http://www.apptha.com/category/extension/Wordpress/Video-Gallery

-Contus Best Wordpress Video Gallery Plugin has a whole set of all utile features such as Options to have quickly visible options such as recent Videos, popular Videos and featured Videos and the ability to control number and order of these from back end, FLV & H.264 encoded video including MP4, M4V, M4A, MOV, Mp4v, F4V, social networking comments from the gallery page (like for Facebook), provision to alter width, height, skin, theme, aspect ratio, volume, downloads etc. from the backend, social Media Bookmark option (diggit, myspace, facebook, del.icio.us, spurl, furl, google), multiple Playlists, views count for video, Supported in the latest Wordpress 3.0.3 and all the other regular and utile features we could see in popular video sharing sites.
+FLV & H.264 encoded video including MP4, M4V, M4A, MOV, Mp4v, F4V, social networking comments from the gallery page (like for Facebook), provision to alter width, height, skin, theme, aspect ratio, volume, downloads etc. from the backend are few if the best features with this plugin.
+It also covers other regular and utile features which we could see in popular video sharing sites such as social media bookmark option (diggit, myspace, facebook, del.icio.us, spurl, furl, google), managing multiple playlists, views count for video and so forth.

-* HTML 5
+* Supports HTML 5 to play videos in iOS devices
-* Easy to install WORDPRESS VIDEO GALLERY Plugin comes with complete control on player through admin panel, with fantastic support.
+* Easy to install the WordPress Video Gallery plugin
+* Complete control on player through admin panel with a  fantastic support
-* FLV Video plugin which can play FLV video & H.264 encoded video including MP3, MP4, M4V, M4A, MOV, Mp4v, F4V formats.
+* This FLV Video plugin is capable to play FLV video & H.264 encoded video including MP3, MP4, M4V, M4A, MOV, Mp4v and F4V formats
-* Video Player which has option send to friend feature.
-* Can have Recent Videos,Popular Videos and Featured Videos.
+* Admin option to set Recent Videos, Popular Videos and Featured Videos
-* Recent , Popular , Featured Videos are widgets in our plugin .So can enable or disable at admin.
+* Admin option to enable/disable Recent Videos, Popular Videos and Featured Videos
-* Tags
 * Flexible player size
-* Ability to turn on/off, share, volume functions
+* Ability to turn on/off and share volume functions
-* This Video Plugin has Full screen feature
-* 1X, 2X and 3X zoom capabilities
+* Option to view videos on Full screen and also on 1X, 2X and 3X zoom capabilities
-* Logo (opacity control)
+* Admin option to set the Logo (opacity control)
 * Mouse wheel support (Rewind and forward)
-* Playlist Option available in this WORDPRESS VIDEO GALLERY Version.
+* Option to set individual playlists
-* Individual sort order for each Playlist in this FLV player.
+* Individual sort order for each Playlist in the FLV player
-* Add Media Option.
+* Media Option can be added
-* Directly play youtube videos like a youtube player.
+* Directly play Youtube videos like in a Youtube player
-* Multi Language options for Tool tips on Player.
+* Multi Language options for Tool tips on Player
-* Show custom ads / videos through Preroll and Postroll options.
+* Show custom ads / videos through Preroll and Postroll options
+* Disqus Commenting System enabled for front-end users
+* Option to set up SEO friendly URL
+* Option to include a well-suited meta information
+* Option to add RTMP based videos
+* Language pack can be set on any preferred language

 == Installation ==